Sun study — early composition mockup

 The face remains fully exposed, steady at the core while everything around it radiates.

-This piece projects.
+This energy projects.

 It is outward, visible, and uncontained.